Kate Middleton owns the Reiss Vinnie Blouse in off-white.

 Reiss write that the shirt is “sophisticated” and “laced with vintage-inspired charm”.
 This type of blouse is versatile, meaning you can wear it from desk to dinner.

 Cut from off white chiffon with a ruched panel design to the front, this vintage-inspired Vinnie shirt from Reiss will lend a ladylike look.
 Complete with a high neck and frill trim, simply style with leather skinnies or tuck it into a pencil skirt for ultimate versatility.

 Predictably, the high-necked shirt quickly sold out.
-It was popular those who wanted to emulate this chic look in their own workplace.
+It was popular for those who wanted to emulate this chic look in their own workplace.
 Reiss restocked the shirt later in the day, but it quickly sold out again.
-Try eBay.

 Kate is no stranger to Reiss clothing; the Duchess has worn a large number of items from the upscale high street retailer while in the public eye.
 Most recently, Kate wore the Reiss Rubik Houndstooth Coat during a visit to the Action on Addiction charity in December.
 A few months earlier, Kate wore the Reiss Emile coat for the opening ceremony of the Rugby World Cup.

-Kate famously wore a dress by Reiss for her engagement portrait with Prince William in 201o.
+Kate famously wore a dress by Reiss for her engagement portrait with Prince William in 2010.

 Reiss is a UK-based fashion brand known for its chic, modern style with a nod to classic tailoring.
 It’s a go-to for those seeking contemporary, polished pieces that stand the test of time.
 While offering a range of products, it’s particularly appreciated for its sleek outerwear and smart-casual attire.